yoolk/has_qrcode/README.md

 ### HasQrcode Options

 By default, all has_qrcode options are evaluated at runtime on instance object level so that it can be dynamically for each instance.
-You can specify the value as symbol or a proc object.
+You can specify the value as `symbol` or a `proc` object.

 ### Processor

-Currently, HasQrcode supports only one processor which connects to the QR-Server API, http://qrserver.com/api/documentation/.
+Currently, HasQrcode supports only one processor which connects to the [QR-Server API](http://qrserver.com/api/documentation/).

-    has_attached_file :processor => :qr_server
+    has_qrcode :processor => :qr_server

 ### Storage

 HasQrcode ships with 2 storage adapters:

 * File Storage
-* S3 Storage (via aws-sdk)
+* S3 Storage (via `aws-sdk`)

-The image files that are generated, by default, placed in the directory specified by the :storage option to has_qrcode.
-By default, on :filesystem the location is :rails_root/public/system/:table_name/:id/:filename.:format.
+The image files that are generated, by default, placed in the directory specified by the `:storage` option to `has_qrcode`.
+By default, on :filesystem the location is `:rails_root/public/system/:table_name/:id/:filename.:format`.

     has_qrcode  :storage => { :filesystem => { :path => ":rails_root/public/system/:table_name/:id/:filename.:format" } }